dstajko/chatbot/README.md

 ### Testing

 I added unit tests the strategy design pattern actors, however they do not pass.
 They are now only to demonstrate unit test test strategy.
+These test files are in the **test/services** folder.
 I was also planning to add integration tests, at the Rails controller level, however I ran out of time.

 ## References